adey4/adey4/README.md

 ## About Me

 I'm a Master of Information and Data Science candidate at UC Berkeley who loves to build AI systems!
-My work spans machine learning, software engineering, and data science – from creating scalable ML APIs to developing multi-agent systems that boost code generation accuracy.
+My work spans machine learning, software engineering, and data science – from creating scalable ML APIs to developing agentic systems that boost code generation accuracy.

 ---